 My Experience with Pickpockets While Traveling

 I have been pickpocketed twice in my travels.
 Once in Tanzania and once in Tijuana.
 Both times, the pickpocket got my phone.
-Miraculously I got it back both times and still use the same phone to this day.
+Miraculously I got it back both times.
 Check out the stories below.

 - My Phone was Pickpocketed in Tanzania but I got it Back!